LinkingRealities/evm/contracts/MultiResource_EIP/README.md

   }

   /*
-  @notice Adds a resource entry to the resource storage contract.
-  @dev Resources are stored on a separate contract and referred to by reference
-    for two reasons: generic reference storage on the multiresource token contract for variable resource struct types, and to reduce redundant storage on the multiresource token contract.
-With this structure, a generic resource can be added once on the storage contract, and a reference to it can be added to it once on the token contract.
-Implementers can then use string concatenation to procedurally generate a link to a content-addressed archive based on the base SRC in the resource and the token ID.
-Storing the resource on a new token will only take 16 bytes of storage in the resource array per token for repeated / tokenID dependent resources.
-  @param _id the id of the resource
-  @param _src a link to the source of the resource
-  @param _thumb a link to a low-resolution thumbnail of the resource
-  @param _metadataURI a link the the metadata of the resource
-  @param _custom additional data to be stored
-  */
-  function addResourceEntry(bytes8 _id, string memory _src, string memory _thumb, string memory _metadataURI, bytes memory _custom) external;

-  /*
   @notice Returns the resource at the id.
   @dev Exact struct data types are left to the implementer
   @param _resourceId the id of the resource to return